Fade BG Image

 * * *

 After a while, other inn guests started showing up too.
-Well, we only have five parties staying here including the merchant caravan, but all of them gathered.
+Or rather, we only have five parties staying here including the merchant caravan, but every single one of them gathered.

 "A cloth-covered table perfect for dice, huh.
 Heey, Dorani, wanna play dice?
 I'll be the dealer first, let's play big-or-small!"
 "Sure, let's do it.
 We'll take turns being dealer twice each, that good?
 Anyone else want to join?"
 "Heeeh, so that's what these cards were for… You can bring your own cards too?
 Next time I find some, I won't sell them and keep them instead."
 "Hohoho, I'd certainly like to purchase some for our business as well."
 "Gikkon-san, let's play this 'sevens' game!"
 "Sounds good.
 Let's do it.
 Would you like to join us, Roppu-san?"
 "Nn.
 I'll join in.
 My partner's been glued to that box for a while now."
 "Oh, Gozoh-san?
 What's that?"
 "Apparently it's a slot machine… Ooh, I won!"

 Chatter and bustle.
-That's exactly how it felt.
-Since I built it large with the future in mind, the room as a whole has plenty of space, but it's gotten quite lively.
-Nice feeling.
+That's exactly the vibe.
+Since I'd built it spacious with the future in mind, the room as a whole still had plenty of room, but it had gotten quite lively.
+A nice feeling.

 "Ugugu, the slots…"